LostCityRS/.github/profile/README.md

 **disclaimer: All server code has been written from scratch for this project, Jagex has never had any source code leaks.**

-**status: in early development, not ready for contributors or players**.
+**status: in early development, only for engine contributors.
+Content contributors and players should watch for updates.**